-Idaho child support guidelines are centered on the “Income shares model”, thus, if I were to boil this article down to its basic form.
+Idaho child support guidelines are centered on the “Income shares model”.

-I would say the vital piece of advice to remember is that both parents in Idaho whether married or unmarried, have a legal duty to care for their kids both financially and emotionally.
+I would say the one thing to remember is that both parents in Idaho whether married or unmarried, have a legal duty to care for their kids both financially and emotionally.
 However, the intricacies of financial obligation disbursement and your rights as the non-custodial parent must never be overlooked, because they determine the amount you owe.
 On top of that, some circumstances allow the judge to set a figure that’s ‘outside’ Idaho’s child support formula.
 Here is everything you need to know about child support in Idaho.

 - Idaho child support guidelines basic principles

 - How do you calculate child support in Idaho?